 Flat herringbone stitch is a beautiful stitch to use for a wide beaded cuff bracelet.
-Because the beads lie at a slight angle to each other, using a shaped seed bead like a cube, drop or lentil bead will give you an explosion of color and texture.
+Because the beads lie at a slight angle to each other, using a shaped seed bead like a cube, drop or lentil beads will give you an explosion of color and texture.

 Tubular herringbone stitch makes a substantially textured rope.
 You can vary the look considerably by the size, types, and colors of beads.

 Twisted tubular herringbone takes a little longer to do than a flat stitch, but makes a slim and elegant textured rope for a bracelet.
 Attach your favorite clasp for an easy bracelet or attach a set of your favorite themed charms for a more personal statement like in the beachcomber twisted herringbone bracelet.

 04 of 08

-Beaded chains work just as well for bracelets as they do for amulet bag and pendant straps.
+Beaded chains work just as well for bracelets as they do for amulet bags and pendant straps.
 A single row of a stitch like St. Petersburg stitch will look wonderful worked up with bugle beads and drop beads for some color and texture.

 Or try a double version of St. Petersburg Chain and use a small (3 mm or 4 mm) gemstone bead as your center bead.Continue to 5 of 8 below.